JeffSabol/ImageGlitcher/README.md

 * Encode and decode a steganographic image
 * Apply chromatic aberration to an image
 * (More effects are and refinement of techniques are planned)
+* Apply a blur effect
+* Apply a line bold glitch effect

 ## Requirements
 In order to use DataBender, you will need the following: